 Stages of Customer Retention:

 Customer retention involves several stages that businesses must follow to retain their customers successfully.
+If you focus on each of these stages with care, it will help ensure success for your digital storefront.
 Usually, this is done with deep market research around customers and their behavior towards your company, products, or services.
 These stages are as follows:

 In this stage, customers become aware of the business and its products or services.
 Businesses can use various marketing tactics such as social media, email marketing, content marketing, and paid advertising to raise awareness about their products or services.
 The goal of this stage is to attract potential customers to the business.
 In relation to the chart above, you can attribute that “Awareness” resembles the time leading up to the initial instance of the red dot labeled “Perception”.